-If you are working with substances of high acute or chronic toxicity and wearing washable garments (such as a laboratory coat), evaluate the potential for exposing non-laboratory personnel when laundering.
-Wear disposable garments if others may be placed at risk during the laundering process.
+Disposable lab coats are recommended when working with substances of high acute or chronic toxicity.
+Evaluate the potential for exposing non-laboratory personnel when laundering non disposable lab coats, this will help in minimizing placing others at risk during the laundering process.

 For work where contamination with highly hazardous chemicals is possible, special attention must be given to sealing all openings in the clothing.
 Tape can be utilized for this purpose.
-In these instances caps should also be worn to protect hair and scalp from contamination.
+In these instances, caps should also be worn to protect hair and scalp from contamination.